Prep Time: 45 minutes + 2 hours chill time

 - Coarsely crushed pistachios

 - Add egg yolk and lightly mix in with a fork.
-Add 2 Tbsp ice water and toss together with your hands, pressing the dough together at times (don’t knead, just press/squeeze).
-Eventually it should all come together, but may be somewhat crumbly—this is normal (add a third Tbsp of ice water if the dough seems too dry).
-Shape into a small disc shape.
+Add 2 Tbsp ice water and combine with your hands, pressing the dough together at times (don’t knead, just press/squeeze).
+The dough will be crumbly, but come together in a ball when pressed.
+If dough is too dry, add 1-2 tsp more of ice water.

 - While the dough is resting, make the almond cream.
 In a small or medium-sized bowl, cream together room temperature butter and granulated sugar with a wooden spoon until fully combined (this may be tricky at first, but will gradually start to combine).

-- Then, sift almond flour into the bowl and mix together (still using the wooden spoon).
-Finally, add the egg and vanilla paste and whisk together until full incorporated and you’re left with a smooth consistency.
+- Sift almond flour into the bowl and mix with wooden spoon.
+Finally, add the egg and vanilla paste and whisk together until full incorporated.
+You should be left with a smooth consistency.
 Refrigerate in a small bowl, covered tightly with a lid or plastic wrap, until ready to use.

-- Take the dough out of the fridge and spread almond cream in an even layer over the top, leaving about a 2 in. border around the side.
-Fan out the thinly sliced apples on top of the almond cream, starting from the outside and working your way in.
+- Fan out the thinly sliced apples on top of the almond cream, starting from the outside and working your way in.

 - Fold the border of the galette dough over the top of the outermost apples, working clockwise and letting the dough overlap a few times.
-Lightly whisk an egg and brush it around the dough you just folded over (you won’t use it all, just enough to generously cover the crust).
+Lightly whisk an egg and brush it generously over the crust.
 Sprinkle the entire galette, apples and crust, with granulated sugar.

-- Bake at 400° F on the middle rack for 45-50 minutes or until desired browning on the crust.
-Take out of the oven and while it’s still warm, drizzle the galette with honey and top with pistachios.
-Best enjoyed warm and same-day.
+- Bake on the middle rack for 45-50 minutes or until desired browning.
+Remove from oven and while still warm, drizzle with honey and top with pistachios.

 - Keep the Dough Cold: If your dough ever gets sticky because the butter starts to get too warm, just throw it back in the fridge for 10-15 minutes!
 The key to truly flaky dough is keeping the butter as cold as possible throughout the entire process.